rohit-tole/ESP32-Dual-Band-Wi-Fi-Anayzer/README.md

 ## v2.0 in short

-Open `ESP32C5_WiFi_Planner/ESP32C5_WiFi_Planner.ino`.
 After it boots, tap **BOOT** to flip screens (spectrum → score → AP list → site).
 Hold BOOT on the list to scroll; on the other screens it dumps CSV over serial at 115200.

 **Spectrum**